jimmoffitt/search-tweets-python/examples/api_example.rst

-Working with the API within a Python program is straightforward both for Premium and Enterprise clients.
+Working with the API within a Python program is straightforward.

 We'll assume that credentials are in the default location, ``~/.twitter_keys.yaml``.

 .. code:: ipython3

-    from searchtweets import ResultStream, gen_rule_payload, load_credentials
+    from searchtweets import ResultStream, gen_request_parameters, load_credentials

 Enterprise setup
 ----------------